-Easy Easter egg hunt ideas for the whole family!
+Need easy Easter egg hunt ideas for the whole family?
 Make some fun memories with these egg hunts—sure to make kids of all ages smile!

 Easter Egg Hunt Ideas

 This family fun night with Easter eggs takes a little prep work, but it will be worth it.
 I decided to prep a different basket for each hunt.
 That way, I could grab it when ready.
-I had the kids go into a room each time I hid the eggs in another room.
+I had the kids go into another room each time I hid the eggs in the room we were playing in.

 Egg Hunt #1: The Noisemaker